Table of Contents[Hide][Show]

 The Dangers Of Competitive Eating

 Speed eating is dangerous.
-Don’t enter a competitive rating contest without consulting a doctor.
+Don’t enter a competitive eating contest, like Nathan’s Hot Dog Eating Contest, without consulting a doctor.
 Risks can include everything from stomach perforations to esophageal tears.

 Source: TV Week